hodge-py/ML_Leetcode/solutions.md

 # Array -> Inplace Movement

-Use a tmp variable to hold the value of the
+Use a tmp variable to hold the value of the value in the array that will be changed.

 ## Questions related: